 Did you know research-based word study is not just about spelling?
 Did you know word study is not just for primary grades?

-Are you prepared to use word study to transform your students' reading level growth and reading comprehension growth?
+Are you prepared to use word study to transform your students' reading level growth and reading comprehension growth using daily spiral review?
 Word study can do that!

 In this post, I'm going to share with you the most current research-based word study word practices and strategies.
 You will see research evidence for:

 - Word study impacts reading and writing.